Fix: CPU Overheating

 Now, we’re transitioning to costlier solutions, unfortunately, but preferable to having your CPU overheat, right?

-After trying everything from above, it’s possible that the cooler is dysfunctional or not powerful enough to cool your CPU.
+After trying everything from above, it’s possible that the cooler is defective or not strong enough to cool your CPU.

 Either way, you need a new one.
 But, of course, there are plenty of affordable options out there that provide adequate cooling for any processor.

 It’s not a poor idea to go for high-end AIOs or air coolers.
-For example, Noctua’s air coolers are considered some of the finest on the market.
-NZXT’s AIOs are also a superb example.
+For example, Noctua’s air coolers are considered some of the best on the market.
+NZXT’s AIOs are also an excellent example.

 Fix 8: Replace Your CPU